Hedychium : how to plant, to grow and care for

 Hedychium gardnerianum Species Mixed Seeds

-These seeds will allow you to obtain young plants of Hedychium gardnerianum, which will later produce large upright clusters in various shades.
+These seeds will let you obtain young plants of Hedychium gardnerianum, which will later bear large upright clusters in various shades.

 • Flowering time September to November